Richmond's Drinking Water

 The present water supply distribution system of Richmond, like many other cities of this country, is the result of haphazard expansion to meet the rapidly increasing demands of the community rather than the development of a well defined scheme for furnishing an adequate supply to the city as a whole.

+The functional use of the Pump House ended in 1924 when the pumps there were decommissioned.
 The Pump House and William Island/Williams Dam are now part of James River Park.
-Richmond's Department of Public Works focuses on water supply and distribution, while the recreational opportunities in the city are managed by a separate part of the city government.8
+Richmond's Department of Public Works focuses on water supply and distribution, while the recreational opportunities in the city are managed by a separate part of the city government.

 the Byrd Park Pump House was designed with a large pavilion, to provide recreational as well as utility services